County approves extension for final phases of Grant Creek Village

 (Missoula Current) A subdivision approved 23 years ago that's now nearly complete received an extension Thursday to file the last two phases of the project.

-Citing the need for homes, Missoula County granted a three-year extension to Grant Creek Village, saying the development required by zoning in the final two phases can be challenging.
+Citing the need for homes, Missoula County granted a three-year extension to Canyon Creek Village, saying the development required by zoning in the final two phases can be challenging.

 County planner Patrick Swart said the Planned Unit Development created for the subdivision requires a multi-family, live-work housing option.